MoniMurray/shopping-list/README.md

 Following Registration or Login, all features and functionality for the application are contained in the 'Home' page.
 On the 'Home' page, a user can add a new shopping list item to their list, toggle the gold star on/off to mark the item as urgent, toggle the checkbox on/off to mark an item as done, add a note to the item using the note icon, and also edit and delete an item using the edit and delete icons.

-The contents of The Shopping List, when there are any, are displayed in a table on the 'Home' page.
+The contents of The Shopping List, when there are any, are displayed in a vertically scrollable table on the 'Home' page.

 Bespoke pages for following are launched from the Home page: